• Skip to primary navigation

 • 5 sun-dried tomatoes (finely chopped)

-• 1 tbsp capers (finely chopped)
+• 1 tablespoon capers (finely chopped)

 • 3 garlic cloves (peeled and minced)